mozmeao/agile-task-force/how-we-work/mozmeao.md

 ### Weekly board review meeting

-We have a weekly project review meeting on Wednesdays at [TODO].
+We have a weekly project review meeting on Wednesdays at 7:30am pacific.
 The goal of this meeting is to review our project board, replenish the `Queued` column of the board with new work, and to identify blockers or at-risk tasks.

 #### Process: